-One of the world's leading mountain resorts and a longstanding pioneer of ski-in/ski-out accessibility, impressively perched in a commanding position atop sheer cliffs high above Morzine on the French side of the extensive Franco-Swiss 'Portes du Soleil' linked ski area in the Northern French Alps.
+One of the world's leading mountain resorts and a longstanding pioneer of ski-in/ski-out accessibility, Avoriaz is impressively perched in a commanding position atop sheer cliffs high above Morzine, on the French side of the extensive Franco-Swiss Portes du Soleil area, in the Northern French Alps.

 The resort was founded in the mid 1960s under the direction of famous French Olympic ski champion and sunglasses entrepreneur Jean Vuarnet, setting an award-winning benchmark for purpose-built ski resort planning and design, with bold urban-scale architecture and a car-free skier-/pedestrian-centric layout.
-Up close, the massive angular-shaped apartment blocks look austere and incongruous to their beautiful Alpine setting, yet when viewed from a distance these cleverly designed cedarwood-clad buildings blend remarkably well into the rocky bands of cliffs and crags of the surrounding mountainsides; it definitely elicits a love-it or hate-it response from its visitors, but the continuing growth and popularity of Avoriaz are certainly testament to its success.
+Up close, the massive angular-shaped apartment blocks look austere and incongruous to their beautiful Alpine setting, yet when viewed from a distance these cleverly designed cedarwood-clad buildings blend remarkably well into the rocky bands of cliffs and crags of the surrounding mountainsides.
+It definitely elicits a love-it or hate-it response from its visitors, but the continuing growth and popularity of Avoriaz are certainly testament to its success.

-Many visitors may find that the slopes of the four local 'Grand Avoriaz' sectors are more than adequate for a week's holiday, because there's a good mix of parks, powderfields, and pistes to suit all ability levels, all lift-served directly from the village.
+Many visitors may find that the slopes of the four local 'Grand Avoriaz' sectors are more than adequate for a week's holiday, because there's a good mix of parks, powder-fields, and pistes to suit all ability levels, all lift-served directly from the village.
 As the central resort in the vast Portes du Soleil ski domain, Avoriaz is also arguably the most convenient base from which to explore the surrounding cross-border collection of linked resorts, perfect for keen intermediates and advanced visitors.

 The resort hosts several annual international cultural festivals and, during high season, a daily programme of events.
 There are a number of supermarkets, shopping arcades, spas and beauty clinics, a fabulous tropical-themed aquatic-leisure centre, a cinema, tenpin bowling, plus dozens of restaurants and bars.

-Adventure activities accessible from the resort include snowmobiling, dog-sled mushing, mountain biking, under-ice lake scuba, and even freefall parachuting from a helicopter; less adrenaline-fuelled alternatives include sledging (floodlit for evening sessions) and ice skating.
+Adventure activities accessible from the resort include snowmobiling, dog-sled mushing, mountain biking, under-ice lake scuba, and even freefall parachuting from a helicopter.
+Less adrenaline-fuelled alternatives include sledging (floodlit for evening sessions) and ice skating.